JesseVent/crypto/cran-comments.md

 **Notes regard usage of doSNOW, no alternative please see previous comments below for note resolution.**

 # Previous CRAN submission comments
+## crypto 0.1.5 - Minor resubmission

+- Changed listCoins url to the new service
+- added error handling to foreach call

 ## crypto 0.1.4 - Minor resubmission

 - Fixed rounding issue in getCoins & getPrices by introducing replace_na from tidyr package